duthied/Free-Friendika/doc/Install.md

 ## Prerequisites

 * Choose a domain name or subdomain name for your server.
 Put some thought into this.
 While changing it after installation is supported, things still might break.
-* Setup HTTPS on your host.
+* Setup HTTPS on your domain.

 ### Requirements